Bowen Therapy Courses

 Whether looking for a new career, change of direction or adding a new modality to what you currently practice, learning Bowenwork gives you a wonderful opportunity to work holistically with your clients.

-Christos Miliankos is a qualified instructor and assessor in the Certificate IV of Bowen Therapy (10533NAT) and Diploma of Specialised Bowen Therapy (10534NAT), delivered by Bowen Training Australia (TOid41134).
+Christos Miliankos is a qualified trainer and assessor in the Certificate IV of Bowen Therapy (10533NAT) and Diploma of Specialised Bowen Therapy (10534NAT), delivered by Bowen Training Australia (RTO#41134).
 The classes are fun, create an understanding of human anatomy, proficiency in the Bowen Technique and open up potential new career possibilities.

 This dynamic technique is easy to learn and can be applied with great effect immediately after the first class.